Should I buy new construction or a resale home in West Orlando?

 Pro tip:

 If you want the “new home” experience but hate builder markups, look at homes just 1–3 years old—still modern, already landscaped, and move-in ready.
+Plus, you still won't need to worry about replacing the AC or roof any time soon.

 Bottom line: